auyer/rcpassos.me/posts/ebpf/index.md

 - Compile the BPF program
 - Load the BPF program into the Kernel
-- Load the iterfaces to interact with the program (like the map in this example)
+- Load the interfaces to interact with the program (like the map in this example)
 - Attach the program to the desired event

 This program has to be compiled into BPF Bytecode.